The Complete Guide to Microdosing Weed

-Microdosing weed is one of the most popular trends in cannabis use in 2019.
-It is exactly what it sounds like – taking tiny doses of cannabis.
+Microdosing weed is one of the most popular trends in cannabis use in 2021.
+It is exactly what it sounds like—taking tiny doses of cannabis.
 The purpose is to get the benefit of THC without getting high.

-The dosage is generally around one-tenth the size of a normal recommended dose, and in order to microdose weed correctly, they need to be taken on a regular schedule.
-This way of ingesting anything has its place in the history of medical studies on pharmaceutical drugs and is more recently coming to the forefront of dosing methods for cannabis users.
+The dosage is generally around one-tenth the size of a normal recommended dose, and in order to microdose cannabis correctly, it needs to be done on a regular schedule.
+This means of ingestion is well-established in the world of pharmaceutical drugs and is more recently coming to the forefront of dosing methods for cannabis users.

 The idea of using cannabis in microdoses came from the medical world.
-Some pharmaceutical studies use low doses of a medicine administered regularly to see their effects on patients.
+Some pharmaceutical studies use low doses of a medicine administered regularly to determine the effects on patients.

-The doses are not strong enough to have any physical impact on the person.
+The amounts of cannabis are not strong enough to have any physical impact on the person.
 Instead, a response is created on a cellular level.
 This gives researchers the ability to observe the impact of the drug before increasing the potency, which makes the drug trial less risky for the test subject.

 They were asked to respond with information about their day and how the experience affected them overall.
-Most participants reported that it did not cause a psychedelic experience, but rather boosted their mood, helped them engineer innovative ideas at work, and resulted in an overall improved quality of life.
+Most participants reported that it did not cause a psychedelic experience but rather boosted their mood, helped them to engineer innovative ideas at work, and resulted in an overall improved quality of life.

 While psychedelics are not everyone’s cup of tea, the same idea is applied to cannabis, offering users a way to ease into dosing.
-Microdosing weed is the next big trend for both recreational and medical use.
+Microdosing weed is proving to be the next big trend for both recreational and medical use.

 - Why is this Trend Popular?